MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/ios-privacy-alerts.md

 If your application has alerts that aren't in that file, go to **? > Contact Support** in the App Center website to get them added.
 If they're already in that file, there may be some problem with the device configuration, which should be reported as a bug to App Center Test Support.

 > [!NOTE]
 > You may notice `DismissSpringboardAlerts()` in the Xamarin.UITest API. `DismissSpringboardAlerts()` is a method that Xamarin.UITest uses internally.
-There is generally no need to call `DismissSpringboardAlerts()` in user test code.
+There isn't generally a need to call `DismissSpringboardAlerts()` in user test code.

 ### XCUITest versus UIAutomation
 Xamarin.UITest and Calabash use one of two Apple test frameworks for interacting with the devices.